 Step 1: Start your Application.

 Yes, go ahead and start!
 Most of the following questions can be answered later on during the enrollment process.
 However, it never hurts to be prepared, and you can work on the application while you work with the Admissions Office to figure out what the enrollment process will look like for you.

 Step 2: Learn more about the semester school’s curriculum and offerings.

 The Outdoor Academy is a fully accredited, independent school.
 Browse our Curriculum Guide and figure out where our schedule can be flexible to meet your needs.
-For example, all students at The Outdoor Academy take our unique English and Science courses, while content-heavy classes like math or Spanish are based on what your sending school covers.
+For example, all students at The Outdoor Academy take our unique English and Science courses, while content-specific classes like math or Spanish are based on what your sending school covers.

 Additionally, understand where there is flexibility in all of our courses and how we can help you fulfill your sending school’s requirements.
 For example, OA’s Science course could be credited as “Environmental Science”, “Ecosystems & Societies”, or “Appalachian Field Studies”, because we cover topics from those curricula.
 This is true across our courses, so ask us about the specifics.

 Questions to ask a semester school representative:

 - Are you accredited?
 How do your credits transfer?
 (OA is fully accredited, so you end the semester with an official transcript containing 50 service hours and up to 7 honors credits)

 - What is unique about your curriculum, and where is there more flexibility?
 (See our Curriculum Guide.
 There’s lots of flexibility to translate our offerings to the credits you need.)